-Weight gain - Not only is there more food around due to the celebrations happening during fall and winter months, but "during the seasonal change between late summer and early fall, our bodies increase their insulin resistance.
+Weight gain - "during the seasonal change between late summer and early fall, our bodies increase their insulin resistance.
 This causes our livers to increase fat production so that we can store fat in our tissues and be better prepared for the winter."